Destinations Greece The Ionian Islands

 Corfu · NE coast

-The 4-km walk along the Corfu NE-coast headlands from Kalami (Lawrence Durrell's White House, now a taverna and rentable holiday home) up to Kouloura (the small horseshoe-harbour photograph everyone takes from above).
-Mid-morning, before the heat; lunch at Kouloura's single taverna.
+The 4-km walk along the Corfu NE-coast headlands from Kalami (Lawrence Durrell's White House, now a taverna and rentable holiday home) up to Kouloura (the small horseshoe-harbour everyone photographs from above).
+Go mid-morning, before the heat; lunch at Kouloura's single taverna.

 Free · 90 min